 Payments: As a courtesy to club members, Junior Member dues may be split into payment options (see below) if needed.
 The Bi-Annual payment option does not release the member from paying full membership dues for any reason.
 If the January payment is not received, the membership will be flagged with USFS as “not in good standing”.
 Dues for all other membership categories are payable at once.
 Full Club Membership dues may be paid in the following increments:

 Volunteer/Service Hours: To encourage volunteerism from all members, we ask that each CVFSC member donate 13 hours of volunteerism/service per year.
 If the skater participates in the club spring show an additional two hours must be completed in service of the spring show.
 This service hour requirement extends equally to all member categories, however second and subsequent family members’ service hours are reduced to 10 hours each.
-In lieu of providing service/volunteer hours, a member may donate a minimum of $100 (or $50 for either half of the year) in addition to their regular membership fees.
-Activities eligible for service hours are to be determined and approved by the club Board but include help at test sessions, competitions, shows, events, work as ice monitor, hospitality, and more.
-Meeting attendance time, either for Club or board meetings does not qualify for service hour credit, nor do activities conducted for rink (EIC) programs as opposed to the club’s programs, activities or events.
-Half the required service hours must be completed and reported by January 15, 2021, and the other half by June 18, 2021, to be recorded by the Membership Secretary.
+In lieu of providing service/volunteer hours, a member may donate a minimum of $110 (or $60 for either half of the year) in addition to their regular membership fees.
+Activities eligible for service hours are to be determined and approved by the club Board but include help at test sessions, competitions, shows, events, work as an ice monitor, hospitality, and more.
+Meeting attendance time, either for Club or board meetings does not qualify for service hour credit, nor do activities conducted for rink (EIC) programs as opposed to the club’s programs, activities, or events.
+Half the required service hours must be completed and reported by January 15, and the other half by June 18, to be recorded by the Director of Membership.
+Any volunteer hours not completed and reported will be invoiced to the member.

 Since volunteer hours are mandatory for parents of CVFSC club skaters, parents of skaters are considered “Covered Individuals” according to USFSA and will be required to complete the Safe Sport training and background check.
-Therefore in order for club members under 18 years of age to be in good standing with the CVFSC, one parent will need to successfully complete the Safe Sport Training and background check.
-In order for adult club members to be in good standing with the CVFSC, they will need to successfully complete the Safe Sport Training and background check for themselves.
+Therefore, for club members under 18 years of age to be in good standing with the CVFSC, one parent will need to successfully complete the Safe Sport Training and background check.
+For adult club members to be in good standing with the CVFSC, they will need to successfully complete the Safe Sport Training and background check for themselves.
 USFSA allows 45 days from the starting date of membership (July 1st) to become compliant. www.usfsaonline.org/

 Member in good standing: To remain a club member in good standing, all payments and service hours must be made by the dates listed, or club ice privileges, show/event participation, and voting privileges will be suspended until the account is brought current.